uscensusbureau/SABLE/README.md

 ## Introduction

 SABLE, which stands for Scraping Assisted by Learning, is a collection of tools for web crawling and web scraping.
 Some elements involve supervised machine learning to classify text.
 The idea is to discover potential new data sources on the web in PDF format, apply a text classification model to predict whether the PDF contains useful data, and then scrape data using templates, text analysis, and other methods.
 SABLE was initially developed to scrape data from government websites in support of the U.S. Census Bureau's Quarterly Summary of State & Local Tax Revenue (QTAX).
-For more information about QTAX, including technical documentation and experimental selected monthly state tax collections, visit [https://www.census.gov/programs-surveys/qtax.html](https://www.census.gov/programs-surveys/qtax.html).
+For more information about QTAX, including technical documentation and experimental monthly state tax collections, visit [https://www.census.gov/programs-surveys/qtax.html](https://www.census.gov/programs-surveys/qtax.html).

 ## Software